nafsika24/ece_smarthome_system/README.md

 ### Build note
 ### Database
-1. After downloading and setting up PostgreSQL, create a batabase with the tables that are in the file sql_tables.
+1. After downloading and setting up PostgreSQL, create a database with the tables that are in the file sql_tables.
 ### Node Red
 1. To open Node-Red, after installing it, run on your terminal "node-red" and open the link http://127.0.0.1:1880/.
 2. Import the file flows.json.
 3. Navigate in Manage Palette and install the packages: node-red-contrib-loop-processing, node-red-contrib-postgresql and node-red-contrib-slack-files
-4. In the postgresql insert nodes, you should configure the database you created.
+4. In the postgresql insert nodes, you should configure the database you created following the bellow steps:
+    i. edit postgresql node
+    ii. edit postgresql Config node
+    iii. fill the connection and security fiels (no SSL needed)

-5. Enter Deploy.
+6. Enter Deploy.

 ### MQTT (sensors)
 * In the file mqtt there are some examples of MQTT Requests you can send.